mccweb/mcc-static/pages/enroll.md

 <hr>

 <h3>Paying for Your Classes</h3>
-<p>Make sure you put&nbsp;together a solid plan for paying your tuition.
+<p>Make sure you put together a solid plan for paying your tuition.
 If you haven't already, apply for <a href="/enrollment/financial-aid/">financial aid</a> and, please note, you have to apply each year.</p>

-<p>If you are not eligible for financial aid, please remember&nbsp;that a portion of your <a href="/enrollment/paying-for-college/tuition-and-fees/">tuition and fees</a> &nbsp;- if not all - are due at the time you register.
-A <a href="/enrollment/paying-for-college/">payment plan</a>&nbsp;is&nbsp;available.</p>
+<p>If you are not eligible for financial aid, please remember that a portion of your <a href="/enrollment/paying-for-college/tuition-and-fees/">tuition and fees</a>  - if not all - are due at the time you register.
+A <a href="/enrollment/paying-for-college/">payment plan</a> is available.</p>

-<p>There may also&nbsp;be some scholarship money available.
+<p>There may also be some scholarship money available.
 The library has put together an online <a href="http://libguides.manchestercc.edu/friendly.php?s=scholarships">guide</a> that might help.</p>

 <p>Don't go through the process of designing your ideal schedule just to be dropped for non-payment.
 Plan early.</p>